 - ⅓ cup light brown sugar, unpacked

 - 1 large egg, at room temperature

-- Using a small cookie scoop, portion out rounds of dough and roll in the powdered sugar.
-Knock off the excess sugar and arrange on the baking sheets, flattening each ball slightly with your fingertips.
+- Using a small cookie scoop, portion out balls of dough and roll in the powdered sugar.
+Knock off the excess sugar and arrange on the baking pans, flattening each ball slightly with your fingertips.